 Note: Movie clips cannot be tested in the Flash editor.
-You will need to do a Control > Test Movie or export it as a .swf file in order to test.
+You will need to do a Control > Test Movie or export it as a .swf file to test.

-To create this effect, move the Hit state element(s) to a different area of the Stage than elements in the Over state of the button.
+To create this effect, move the Hit state elements to a different area of the Stage than elements in the Over state of the button.
 This will work for simple rollover effects.
 The active area of the button, will then be located in a different area onstage than the rollover effect.
-Refer to the Example to see how this works
+See the Example to see how this works

-For more information on basic buttons, refer to the Using Flash manual.
+For more information on basic buttons, see the Using Flash manual.

 To learn how to assign an action to a Button, do the Buttons lesson inside Flash.
-Refer to the Using Flash manual for more information on Mouse Events and assigning actions to Buttons.
-Refer to the ActionScript Reference for more advanced information on what actions can be performed.
+See the Using Flash manual for more information on Mouse Events and assigning actions to Buttons.
+See the ActionScript Reference for more advanced information on what actions can be performed.

-To create a simple animated menu, refer to How to create a pop-up menu in Flash (TechNote 14363).
+To create a simple animated menu, see How to create a pop-up menu in Flash (TechNote 14363).

 To make a button for clearing fields in a Flash form, see How to create a reset button (TechNote 15541).